DevEr0x/xiv-pyShopper/README.md

 ---
 ## What CAN'T it do?

 There are some limitations to xiv-pyshopper.
 This is mostly because I don't have that much time to work on the project and I am not sure how useful it is.
-If people really want these features then I can look at building them or am happy to look at pull requests from other devs.
-Reach out to me on Discord!
-Laura#1479
+If people really want these features then I can look at building them or am happy to look at pull requests from other devs. ~~Reach out to me on Discord!
+Laura#1479~~ <-- I am not Laura, I forked this from them.
+I do not know the etiquette of forking things from other devs lmfao.

 - It cannot get you the list of dyes that you need (yet, dev laziness) ~~- It cannot get you the list of flooring/wallpaper/lighting items (also because I am lazy)~~